-In Part One of this post, you read about what is a recommender system in Machine Learning, the different classes, and the steps involved in building a recommendation engine.
+In Part One of this post, you read about what a recommender system is in Machine Learning, the different classes, and the steps involved in building a recommendation engine.

 What is Neo4j?